The International Baccalaureate® (IB) provides leading professional development for educators working in the Americas.

 Any authorized school, in Latin America, is encouraged to apply.

-We have published step-by-step guidance on using IBIS to make a request [467 KB] .
+Click here for step-by-step guidance on using IBIS to make a request [1.2 MB] .
 If you don't have an IBIS login, please contact IB Answers.

 |Proposed workshop date||Submission deadline||Confirmation of acceptance|

 Professional development requirements for authorization mandate that all staff of MYP and CP* applicant schools attend the “Launching the MYP” or “Launching the CP” workshop.
 These introductory in-school workshops are managed differently than Category 1, 2, and 3 in-school workshops, and do not require the submission of an application through IBIS/Regis.
 For more information on the pricing and to learn how these workshops are managed, please see our Launching the MYP and Launching the CP: Workshop Information [143 KB] .